BettercareHealth/bettercare/childhood-critical-care/0-1-titlepage.md

 A guide for healthcare professionals {:.titlepage-subtitle}

-Written by Andrew Argent and Dave Woods {:.titlepage-author}
+Written by Andrew Argent and David Woods {:.titlepage-author}

 ![Bettercare logo][logo]{:.titlepage-logo}